tadesouaiaia/prsWorkshop-website/docs/practicals/workshop_practical_tade.md

 ### Distribution of LD-block length
-The next set of scripts will allow us to visualise the distribution of LD block length across different 1000Genomes populations.
+The next set of scripts will allow us to visualise the distribution of LD block length in 1000G super-populations.

     ./code/plink --bfile data/chr1-22 --keep-cluster-names AFR --blocks no-pheno-req no-small-max-span --blocks-max-kb 250 --within data/pop_info.pheno  --threads 30 --out AFR

 The “–block" flag estimates haplotype blocks using the same block definition implemented by the software Haploview.
 The default setting for the flag --blocks-max-kb only considers pairs of variants that are within 200 kilobases of each other.
 The output file from the above command is a .blocks file.
 Use the same code to generate output for EUR, EAS, SAS and AMR populations (as it is not possible to generate population-specific information using the --within flag).
 Then, in R: